Today's Agricultural Metrics

 🌱 Lawn Grass (1m²)

-💡 Your Garden Impact: With current conditions (CO₂ elevated, sunlight moderate), photosynthesis is operating at 6% of maximum efficiency.
-Higher CO₂ levels are boosting plant growth rates!
-Limited sunlight is reducing CO₂ uptake - wait for brighter conditions for optimal absorption.
+💡 Your Garden Impact: With current conditions (CO₂ normal, sunlight moderate), photosynthesis is operating at 69% of maximum efficiency.

 ⚠️ Ground-Level Ozone (O₃) - Plant Stress Factor